No South Australian Derby Start For Kinane

 This year’s has been revised with only a select number of feature races to be held because of the economic impacts of the .

-The Group One (2400m) is not being run but stakes races for three-year-olds in Brisbane during the carnival include the Group Three (1800m) and the Group Three Plate (2200m).
+The Group One Queensland Derby (2400m) is not being run but stakes races for three-year-olds in Brisbane during the carnival include the Group Three Gunsynd Classic (1800m) and the Group Three Rough Habit Plate (2200m).

-In-form Adelaide colt Dalasan was the favourite for Saturday's South Australian Derby on Monday at $3.40 just ahead of Russian Camelot ($3.80) and Victoria Derby winner ($4.60).
+In-form Adelaide colt Dalasan was the favourite for Saturday’s South Australian Derby on Monday at $3.40 just ahead of Russian Camelot ($3.80) and winner Warning ($4.60).

-Trained by and Andrew Gluyas, Dalasan has won the (1800m) and Chairman's Stakes (2035m) in Adelaide at his past two starts.
+Trained by Leon Macdonald and Andrew Gluyas, Dalasan has won the Port Adelaide Guineas (1800m) and Chairman’s Stakes (2035m) in Adelaide at his past two starts.